 • Actual / set values area (left hand side)

 In normal operation the DC input values (large numbers) and set values (small numbers) for voltage, current and power are displayed.
-Resistance set value of the variable internal resistance is only displayed by active resistance mode.
+The resistance set value of the is only displayed when resistance mode is activated.